 In kindergarten, I told my class that I was trying to decide between becoming a cowgirl or a princess.
 Looking back, I realize that I’ve been working to refine that vision ever since.
 After traveling the globe and witnessing extreme diversity in cultures, I came to realize that the wealth of an individual or a community is not realized in money, rather that the heritage built through stories and food and connections is far more powerful.
 I have witnessed the abundance of those who own few material goods spread widely through smiles and laughter and a commitment to leave this place in better condition than we found it.

 Agrigirl began as a dream to empower individuals and families to build relationships with local farmers and local food sheds.
-It has evolved to a place where we share not only good recipes but also keen ideals for social innovation.
+It has evolved to a place where we share not only good recipes but also keen ideals for placemaking and social innovation.

 My words and actions are grounded in faith.
 I create balance on the hiking trail, am in love with my Vitamix, and thrive by preparing meals for my family.
 I love to write non-fiction and am working on my first book which I believe will act as a contribution to our farms regardless of where they reside.
 I serve on several boards, speak nationally about issues that I am passionate about, and am fortunate to have an amazing family that puts up with it all.